-In conjunction with our current exhibition, Small Works: Miniatures by Tidewater Artists exhibition at The Charles H. Taylor Arts Center in Hampton, we are sponsoring a Poetry Inspired by Art event.
+In conjunction with our current exhibitions, The Peninsula Glass Guild 27th Annual Exhibition and Fluid Variations: Recent Works in Glass by Clay McGlamory at The Charles H. Taylor Arts Center in Hampton, we are sponsoring a Poetry Inspired by Art event.

 Poets are invited to write a poem inspired by one of the artworks in the exhibition, followed by a poetry reading here in our galleries.
 The poems would also be posted adjacent to the artworks, with the permission of the artist.
 They will also be available in notebooks for perusal by our visitors.

-When you have completed your poem, please email it to me, preferably in 12 point font and as a WORD friendly document attachment.
-Include the name of the poem, your name and the artist name and title.
+The Arts Center will be closed December 24 and 25, 2014 and Wednesday, January 1 and 2, 2015 for holidays.
+When you have completed your poem, please e mail it to me in the form you wish at least 12 point font and as a WORD friendly document attachment.
+Attached is the suggested format.
 CHTAC reserves the right to reject any submission for any reason, at its discretion.

-We will be hosting the Poetry Reading of these poems Sunday, November 30 at 2:30 pm, here in our galleries.
-Participants are welcome to bring an appetizer or non-alcoholic beverage to share following the reading.
+We will be hosting the Poetry Reading of these poems Sunday, January 11 at 2:30 pm, here in our galleries.

 We hope you will participate and invite you to contact your poet friends who might also be interested.
 You may reach me at email@example.com or 727-1490 with any questions.